fledge-iot/fledge/docs/processing_data.rst

    The colour of the filter components outline is used to distinguish the type of element it is.
 South plugins are shown in green and filters in yellow.
 Filters also display a "funnel" icon in the centre of the element.

 Similar controls are shown around the periphery of the filter icon to those shown on the south plugin.
-There is no count display when you hover over the filter and no readings or logs are available that related just to this filter.
+There is no count display when you hover over the filter and no readings or logs are available that are related just to this filter.

 The context menu has a single entry, *Delete*.
 This will delete the filter from the pipeline.